MicrosoftDocs/azure-docs/articles/azure-government/documentation-government-manage-marketplace-partners.md

 ---
 # Azure Marketplace for Azure Government
-If you're an Azure Governemt partner who's interested in publishing offerings to the Azure Marketplace, find the details in this article.
+If you're an Azure Government partner who's interested in publishing offerings to the Azure Marketplace, find the details in this article.

 ## Publishing
 > [!NOTE]